ncatlab/nlab-content/pages/7/1/0/0/17/content.md

 ## How to fiddle with the CSS (i.e. create query boxes, etc.) on your personal ncatlab web ##

-As changes even to personal webs require the system password, to make such changes you need to ask a [[lab elf]] with sufficient priveleges [write my essay](http://custom-essay-writing-service.org/faq.php) to do this for you.
+As changes even to personal webs require the system password, to make such changes you need to ask a [[lab elf]] with sufficient priveleges to do this for you.
 The best method of doing this is to post a request at the [n-forum](http://www.math.ntnu.no/~stacey/Vanilla/nForum).

 However, you do not need any password to **see** the stylesheet tweaks on the various webs, so if you see a feature that you would like on one of the other webs (including the main one), then go to the "Edit Web" link at the bottom of that web\'s [[HomePage]] to view the 'Stylesheet tweaks >>'.